2 min read

 Practical Details

-Sessions are 20-30 minutes.
-You stay fully clothed-just remove your shoes.
-We have adjustable pressure settings, so tell us if it feels too intense or not intense enough.
+Sessions are 20 to 30 minutes.
+Stay fully clothed, just remove your shoes.
+We adjust pressure settings, so tell us if it feels too intense or not enough.

 Compression pairs well with other modalities.
-A common stack: start with compression to get blood moving, then hit sauna or cold plunge.
-Or use it standalone after a hard workout.
-Either way works.
+A common sequence: start with compression to get blood moving, then move to sauna or cold plunge.
+It also works standalone after a workout.

 We're a Tampa Bay family passionate about recovery and wellness.
 We built Rest Recovery to share the modalities that have transformed our own health.